laonahongchen/M_compiler/README.md

 My project's code frame referenced @idy002 's compiler.
 So it may seem similar to a few other repos but in many details they are different(probably, I personally didn't check).

+To run this compiler, you may want to run the Compiler.java in the src/Mstar directory and then you can input the code in standard input and the nasm code will be output to mx.asm in the root directory of this directory.

 # Code Generation List

 [X] finish the antlr g4 grammar file